Working With Any Number of Futures

 For more information about an error, try `rustc --explain E0277`.

 That is a lot to digest, so let’s pull it apart.
 The first part of the message tell us that the first async block (src/main.rs:8:23: 20:10) does not implement the Unpin trait, and suggests using pin! or Box::pin to resolve it.
-Later in the chapter, we will dig into a few more details about Pin and Unpin.
+Later in the chapter, we’ll dig into a few more details about Pin and Unpin.
 For the moment, though, we can just follow the compiler’s advice to get unstuck!
 In Listing 17-18, we start by updating the type annotation for futures, with a Pin wrapping each Box.
 Second, we use Box::pin to pin the futures themselves.

 Filename: src/main.rs